-Yesterday a friend and I attended the ‘Tricia Guild in conversation’ at the Textile and Fabric Museum, London Bridge.
+Yesterday a friend and I attended the ‘Tricia Guild in conversation’ at the Fashion and Textile Museum, London Bridge.

 The exhibition has only just opened so I would highly recommend a visit.
 Tricia Guild is also having another in conversation evening with Ben Spriggs from Elle Decoration on Thursday 30 April between 6-8pm.
 Tickets are still available.

 Out of the Blue: Fifty years of Designers Guild

 83 Bermondsey Street, London SE1 3XF